karayabin/universe-snapshot/universe/Ling/Light/personal/mydoc/pages/route.md

 - is_ajax: bool=false.
 Whether the route is meant to be called via ajax.
 I found this information valuable for implementing the csrf protection with pages system (https://github.com/lingtalfi/CSRFTools/blob/master/doc/pages/page-security-conception-notes.md), where we need to launch a token cleaning routine, but only on the main calls (i.e. not ajax calls).
+        If your route is called via ajax, you should set this property to true, otherwise certain services might not work as expected.
+        Those services include:
+            - Light_EndRoutine_CsrfPageCleaner